imageio/imageio/README.md

 <p>
 Imageio has a relatively simple core that provides a common interface to different file formats.
 The actual file formats are implemented in plugins, which makes imageio easy to extend.
-A large range of formats are already supported (in part thanks to the freeimage library), but we aim to include much more (scientific) formats in the future.
 </p>